intel/intel-extension-for-transformers/docs/pipeline.md

 For executor, we only accept ONNX model now for pipeline.
 Users can get onnx model from PyTorch model with our existing [API](export.md).
 Right now, pipeline for executor only supports text-classcification task.

-1. Initializer a pipeline instance with an ONNX model, model config, model tokenizer and specific backend.
+1. Initialize a pipeline instance with an ONNX model, model config, model tokenizer and specific backend.
 The MODEL_NAME is the pytorch model name you used for exporting the ONNX model.
     ```py
     from intel_extension_for_transformers.optimization.pipeline import pipeline
     from transformers import AutoConfig, AutoTokenizer